17ucs042/EntryManagement/README.md

 ![VisitorEmail](https://user-images.githubusercontent.com/32924261/69727831-45d39380-1149-11ea-89cf-ffe99f9f17bb.jpeg)

+## Usage Information
-Since the data of the visitor is to be preserved, therefore that data is stored in Firebase Realtime Database.
+- Since the data of the visitor is to be preserved, therefore that data is stored in Firebase Realtime Database.

-New host can be added to the database and the list will be updated on the app in realtime.
+- The admin ID used is : entry.innov@gmail.com, Password: innoventry
+- Host IDs used are: 1) innov.testmail.1@gmail.com, Password: innovtest1
+									  2) innov.testmail.2@gmail.com, Password: innovtest
+- Visitor ID used is: visitor.testmail@gmail.com, Password: visitortest